saintthor/gedit-autoedit/README.md

 you can update the content.

+NOTE: all codes in gedit python console are for python 3.

 ## Start
 copy the gedit.py to one of sys.path then may import it from python console.